OCDetect/OCDetect-pipeline/README.md

             - TBD with Karina what to do
             - how to acknowledge: define min. fixed time (e.g. 10s) between 2 hw activities

+  - visualization:
+    - plots, plots, plots (everything we have and check if it / what we need)

 - relabel
-    - on basis of inital hw time
+    - on basis of initial hw time
     - fixed timespan